YoshiRi/ImRegPOC/README.md

 # Getting started
 ## Requirements
-- Python3.X (3.5 is recommended)
+- Python3.X (Confirmed with 3.9 on Miniforge on M1 Mac)
 - opencv-python
 - opencv-contrib-python
 - numpy
 - matplotlib

-Recommend opencv version is 3.X.
+This branch is for the opencv 4.X.
 For windows users, **anaconda** is one of the choise to install both of this.

 ## Install